Getting started

 At least you have the option to deploy httpbin sample deployment, which is deployed to the namespace demo.
 The container from https://kennethreitz.org/ is used here.
 The sample uses the Ingress, also a NodePort is exposed, to demonstrate this in k3d.
 A PVC is created and mounted to the httpbin container.
 The httpbin demo is deployed from the local running container registry, just for demo purpose, to show the usage of a user defined registry with k3d.

-Optional (K8s > 1.24 needed): Kubernetes Dashboard can be deployed on your sample cluster.
+Optional (K8s > 1.24 needed): Headlamp Kubernetes Dashboard can be deployed on your sample cluster.
 After successful deployment you can browse the dashboard.
-The nessecary login token you can get with the following command: kubectl -n k8s-dashboard describe secrets dashboard-admin-token | grep token:
+The necessary login token you can get with the following command: kubectl create token headlamp --namespace kube-system

 After running this script you can visit the Demo HTTPBin Application by typing 127-0-0-1.nip.io:<Load-Balancer-Port> in your Browser.
 If you are using an other DEMO_DOMAIN you can use <Cluster-Name>.<DEMO_DOMAIN>:<Load-Balancer-Port> (e.q. demo.example.com:8080).